 The next day, as I was walking down to Sal’s house, I felt a lot less sure of my thoughts.
-To celebrate that feeling of all the tension being over, I’d drunk a lot at dinner – I ended up pretty drunk.
-I explained to my dad how I was going to study literature, visit professors and that I would end up famous and boring.
+To celebrate the release of all that tension, I drank a lot at dinner – I ended up pretty drunk.
+I explained to my dad how I was going to study literature, visit professors, that I would end up famous and boring.
 He would need to use all his advertising techniques and probably some kind of scandal to set off my career.
 We were in hysterics, talking over our crazy ideas.
 Anne laughed too, less loudly – she was indulging us.
 From time to time she stopped laughing, when my ideas became overblown and nothing to do with literature.
 But my dad was so obviously enjoying himself having a laugh with me that she said nothing.
 Eventually they put me to bed, tucking me in.
 I thanked them too many times, and asked what I would do without them.
-My dad really didn’t know, and Anne seemed to have some pretty brutal ideas on the subject, but as I was begging her to tell me, as she leaned over, I fell asleep.
+My dad didn’t really know, and Anne seemed to have some pretty brutal ideas on the subject, but as I was begging her to tell me, as she leaned over, I fell asleep.
 In the middle of the night, I threw up a lot.
 Waking up that morning taught me just how crappy waking up can be.
 It was worse than I’d ever had before.
-My thoughts fuzzy, my heart beating too fast, I headed towards the pine woods without noticing the sea at all, or even the probably overexcited seagulls.
+My thoughts fuzzy, my heart beating too fast, I headed toward the pine woods without noticing the sea at all, or the probably overexcited seagulls.

 I found Sal at the gate to their garden.
-He bounced over to me and hugged me, holding me roughly against him and murmured some confused sentences –
+He bounced over to me and hugged me, holding me roughly against him and murmured some confused phrases –

 – Ceçile I was really worried… It’s been so long… I didn’t know what you were doing, if that woman was making you ill… I actually didn’t know I could be so unhappy… I sailed past your cove like once or twice a day.
 I didn’t know how much I loved you…